bpbond/R-data-workshop/R-data-workshop.md

 [1] 1 2 3
 ```

-In particular, you need to be careful using any `x`, or checking for `is.null(x)`, if another column exists whose name begins with the same pattern.
+In particular, you need to be careful using any column `x`, or checking for `is.null(x)`, if another column exists whose name begins with the same pattern.

 This applies to both data frames and lists.